Teal-Insights/ccdr-extraction-workflow/transform/1_db_schema_design.md

-        string description "AI-generated summary/description (for figures, tables)" EmbeddingSource embedding_source "Which field to use for the vector embedding" int sequence_in_parent_major "Order of this chunk within its parent component" int sequence_in_parent_minor "Zero unless the node is a footnote or sidebar, in which case it indicates reading order among these supplementary nodes" jsonb positional_data "[{page_pdf, page_logical, bounding_box}, ...]"
+        string description "AI-generated summary/description (for figures, tables)" EmbeddingSource embedding_source "Which field to use for the vector embedding" int sequence_in_parent_major "Order of this chunk within its parent component" int sequence_in_parent_minor "Null unless the node is a footnote or sidebar, in which case it indicates reading order among these supplementary nodes" jsonb positional_data "[{page_pdf, page_logical, bounding_box}, ...]"
     }